AI-Hypercomputer/gpu-recipes/docs/configuring-environment-gke-a4.md

-# Configuring the environment for running benchmark recipes on a GKE Cluster with A4 High Node Pools
+# Configuring the environment for running benchmark recipes on a GKE Cluster with A4 Node Pools

-This [guide](https://cloud.google.com/ai-hypercomputer/docs/create/gke-ai-hypercompute) outlines the steps to configure the environment required to run benchmark recipes on a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) with [A4 High](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a4-vms) node pools.
+This [guide](https://cloud.google.com/ai-hypercomputer/docs/create/gke-ai-hypercompute) outlines the steps to configure the environment required to run benchmark recipes on a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) with [A4](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a4-vms) node pools.

 ## Prerequisites